Alamance County Racial Equity Collaborative

 • Is willing to share their perspective openly and honestly

-• Has an interest in exploring DEI and social justice topics
+• Has an interest in exploring different perspectives and expand their community

 • Values relationships and wants to build connections